Area Adviser: Dr. Mike Dodd

 1) Social Track 2) Cognitive Track 3) Social and Cognitive Track

 Some of the students in the Social and Cognitive Psychology Ph.D. programs take courses and gain experience in legal psychology, and there is overlap between the Social and Cognitive Psychology Ph.D. program and the Law-Psychology program in terms of faculty.
-Social and Cognitive students often take courses at the Law School or conduct research in areas such as jury decision making (Bornstein, Wiener, Willis-Esqueda), discrimination (Brank, Gervais, Wiener, Willis-Esqueda), immigration (Willis-Esqueda), suspect rights (Brank), eyewitness identification (Bornstein), sexual harassment (Gervais, Wiener) and sexual assault (Gervais), Negotiation, mediation, and conflict resolution (Votruba) and Public perception of law and policy (Votruba) in addition to their work in social and cognitive psychology.
+Social and Cognitive students often take courses at the Law School or conduct research in areas such as jury decision making (Bornstein, Wiener, Willis-Esqueda), discrimination (Brank, Gervais, Wiener, Willis-Esqueda), immigration (Willis-Esqueda), suspect rights (Brank), eyewitness identification (Bornstein), sexual harassment (Gervais, Wiener), sexual assault (Gervais), Negotiation, mediation, and conflict resolution (Votruba) and Public perception of law and policy (Votruba) in addition to their work in social and cognitive psychology.
 Students who are interested in earning a law degree (M.L.S. or J.D.) as a way to integrate legal training with their graduate training should apply to the joint degree program in Law-Psychology.

 The Social and Cognitive Psychology program has a long history recognizing the importance of motivation in explaining cognition and social behavior including seminal contributions to the Nebraska Symposium on Motivation dating back to 1953.